carlnordlund/Threadle/Paper/paper.md

     col2.HyperEdges.Count(h => col1.HyperEdges.Contains(h));
 }

-public uint[] GetNodeAlters(uint nodeId, EdgeTraversal edgeTraversal) {
+/// Gets the set of nodes with which a node shares hyperedge membership
-  // Note: edgeTraversal: ILayer interface requirement for 1-mode layers
+/// Note: edgeTraversal: ILayer interface requirement for 1-mode layers

+/// Gets all nodes sharing hyperedge membership with the given node
+/// (pseudo-projected alters).
+Note: edgeTraversal parameter required
+/// by ILayer interface for 1-mode compatibility public uint[] GetNodeAlters(uint nodeId, EdgeTraversal edgeTraversal) {
   // Exits with empty set if node has no affiliations/hyperedges if (GetNonEmptyHyperedgeCollection(nodeId) is not HyperedgeCollection col)
     return [];